 - 2015 — The interior décor of the Portland Spirit was refreshed and interior stairwell to the Columbia Deck was rebuilt.

 - 2019 — AWI launches the Bigfoot Adventure Cruise in partnership with Cliff Barackman (featured on Animal Planet’s Finding Bigfoot) on the Explorer Jetboat.

 - 2022 — The galley (kitchen) of the Portland Spirit was completely gutted and brand new kitchen equipment and flooring was installed.
 AWI also launched a new state-of-the-art GPS-triggered narration system on the Portland Spirit with an app that allows you to listen to the narration inside the boat with headphones.

 We strive to make every cruise special.
-AWI is proud of how the Portland Spirit has become the centerpiece of downtown Portland waterfront and the Columbia Gorge Sternwheeler a major tourist attraction in the Columbia Gorge national scenic area.
+AWI is proud of how the Portland Spirit has become a signature tourist attraction in downtown Portland.
 Dedicated employees, great boats and beautiful rivers combine to make AWI a world class operation.